CelineTrann/twitter_clone/README.md

 - You can reply and see the full tweet conversation by clicking on the tweet
 - You can post tweets by clicking the Post button on the left, or at the top of the Home Page
 - You can delete your own tweets by clicking on the ellipse
+- Message will pop up at the bottom of the page when a tweet has been successfully posted or deleted

 ### Home Page
 - Your homepage consists of all posts created or retweeted by you and those you follow

+### Search
+- Users can search for other users by their username or display name
+- Users can serach for tweets based on the tweet contents

 ### Profile
 - You can see more information about a user on their profile (username, display name, bio, date they joined)